hashicorp/terraform-provider-google/website/docs/r/clouddeploy_target.html.markdown

   (Required)
   Required.
 Usages when this configuration should be applied.

+* `verbose` -
+  (Optional)
+  Optional.
+If true, additional logging will be enabled when running builds in this execution environment.

 * `worker_pool` -
   (Optional)
   Optional.
 The resource name of the `WorkerPool`, with the format `projects/{project}/locations/{location}/workerPools/{worker_pool}`.
 If this optional field is unspecified, the default Cloud Build pool will be used.